Hockey: Para ice hockey

 Sledge hockey or "sled hockey" (now called "Para ice hockey") is the only hockey sport on ice created exclusively for participants with physical disabilities.

-Sledge hockey, a variant of ice hockey designed for players with physical disabilities, was created in the 1960s and has since been renamed, "Para-ice hockey".
+Sledge hockey, a variant of ice hockey designed for players with physical disabilities, was created in the 1960s and has since been renamed "Para ice hockey".

 Ice sledge hockey, or "para ice hockey", is a form of ice hockey designed for players with physical disabilities affecting their lower bodies.
 Players sit on double-bladed sledges and use two sticks; each stick has a blade at one end and small picks at the other.
 Players use the sticks to pass, stickhandle and shoot the puck, and to propel their sledges.
 The rules are very similar to IIHF ice hockey rules.

-Canada is a recognized international leader in the development of sledge hockey, and much of the equipment for the sport was first developed there, such as sledge hockey sticks laminated with fiberglass, as well as aluminum shafts with hand-carved insert blades and special aluminum sledges with regulation skate blades.
+Canada is a recognized international leader in the development of sledge hockey, and much of the equipment for the sport was first developed there, such as sledge hockey sticks laminated with fiberglass, as well as aluminium shafts with hand-carved insert blades and special aluminium sledges with regulation skate blades.